JeffNeff/gtflp/README.md

 1. Update line 43 of file `release.yaml` with the correct namespace

-1. Update line 72 of file `release.yaml` with the correct cluster name

 1. apply the manifest:

         kubectl -n <namespace> apply -f release.yaml